Online Learning for Obstacle Avoidance: Introduction

 The problem of obstacle avoidance in motion planning is a fundamental and challenging task at the core of robotics and robot safety.
 Successfully solving the problem requires dealing with environments that are inherently uncertain and noisy: a robot must take into account uncertainty --- external disturbances and unmodeled effects, for example --- in its own dynamics and those of other agents in the environment.
 Approaches for tackling the obstacle avoidance problem in robotics typically fall under two categories: (i) methods that attempt to construct stochastic models of uncertainty in the agents' dynamics and use the resulting probabilistic models for planning or policy learning, and (ii) methods that construct plans that take into account worst-case behavior.
 In Sec.~\ref{Sec2:RelatedWork} we give a more detailed overview of both classes of approaches.

-In this paper, we are motivated by Vapnik's principle: {\it ``when solving a given problem, try to avoid solving an even harder problem as an intermediate step.''} Constructing accurate models of disturbances and agent dynamics is perhaps more complicated than the task of obstacle avoidance in motion planning, as practical uncertainties rarely conform to the assumptions made by the two classes of approaches highlighted above.
+In this paper, we are motivated by Vapnik's principle: {\it ``when solving a given problem, try to avoid solving a harder problem as an intermediate step.''} Constructing accurate models of disturbances and agent dynamics is perhaps more complicated than the task of obstacle avoidance in motion planning, as practical uncertainties rarely conform to assumptions made by the two classes of approaches highlighted above.
 As an example, consider a quadruped robot navigating through an (\emph{a priori} unknown) obstacle field subject to unmodeled dynamics and external disturbances in the input channel (Fig.~\ref{fig:anchor}).
-Constructing an accurate probabilistic model of disturbances and obstacle variations that the robot may encounter is challenging, and may cause the robot to violate safety in out-of-distribution settings.
-In contrast, making worst-case assumptions may lead to extremely conservative behavior.
-This motivates the need for \emph{online learning} methods that adapt to the \emph{particular instance} of disturbances encountered by the robot.
+Constructing accurate probabilistic models of disturbance and obstacle variations is challenging, and may cause the robot to violate safety in out-of-distribution settings.
+In contrast, worst-case assumptions may lead to extremely conservative behavior.
+This motivates the need for \emph{online learning} methods that adapt to the \emph{particular context} encountered by the robot.

 \paragraph{Statement of Contributions.} In this work, we pose the problem of obstacle avoidance in a \emph{regret minimization} framework and build on techniques from non-stochastic control.
 Our primary contribution is a trust-region-based online learning algorithm for the task of obstacle avoidance, coupled with provable regret bounds that show our obstacle avoidance policy to be comparable to the \emph{best policy in hindsight} from a given class of closed-loop policies.
 This type of theoretical performance guarantee is nonstandard, and allows us to flexibly adapt to the behavior of the uncertainty in any \emph{instance} of the obstacle avoidance problem without making \emph{a priori} assumptions about whether the uncertainty is stochastic or adversarial.
 Further, the resulting method is computationally efficient.
 The method is applied to dense obstacle environments with complex unmodeled dynamics, and demonstrates improved performance where open-loop planners and overly-robust methods can respectively struggle.
 We additionally show the efficacy of our method with hardware demonstrations where a quadruped robot has to navigate dense obstacle fields subject to time delays and input-channel disturbances.